DVM, Medical Director

 Her hobbies include artwork, cooking, and enjoying the great outdoors by hiking, backpacking, camping and kayaking.
 She also enjoys volunteer work, and is currently an Assistant Scoutmaster for her son’s Boy Scout troop in Naples.

-Dr. Bonnie Tucker is a staff Emergency veterinarian in the Emergency and Critical Care Department at Florida Veterinary Referral Center & 24-hour Emergency Hospital (FVRC).
+Dr. Hayley Booth is an Emergency veterinarian at Florida Veterinary Referral Center & 24-hour Emergency Hospital (FVRC).

 Dr. Bill Moore is a staff Emergency veterinarian in the Emergency and Critical Care Department at Florida Veterinary Referral Center & 24-hour Emergency Hospital (FVRC).